-Experience is everything in WSU’s College of Education.
+Experience is everything in WSU’s College of Applied Studies.
 That’s why field experience is a vital part of every student’s program of study.
-The College of Education offers majors in a variety of areas relating to human development across the lifespan.
-These include teacher education, other school professions (for example: counseling, educational leadership), athletic training, exercise science and sport management.
-Teacher education majors get extensive hands-on experience in Kansas’ largest, most diverse school district throughout their program, well in advance of their final student teaching placements.
+The College of Applied Studies offers majors in a variety of areas relating to human development.
+These include teacher education, other school professions (counseling, educational leadership, educational psychology, school psychology), athletic training, exercise science and sport management.
+Teacher education majors get extensive hands-on experience in Kansas’ largest and most diverse school district throughout their program, well in advance of their final semester teaching internship.
 Students in other majors gain field experience in other education settings, conduct research in WSU’s state-of-the-art Human Performance Laboratory, or intern with the top sport organizations in the country.
-Such experience, combined with a solid foundation of knowledge gained in the classroom, positions College of Education graduates for success in their chosen professions.
+Such experience, combined with a solid foundation of knowledge gained in the classroom, positions College of Applied Studies graduates for success in their chosen professions.

 As Kansas’ premier business school, our students have the advantage of stuffing their briefcases (not to mention their résumés) with the valuable experiences, tools and connections only found at Wichita State.

 It’s really no surprise that Barton School graduates stand out from the competition.
 WSU combines the widest range of accredited business degrees in the state with virtually unlimited learning opportunities.

 Students may choose to pursue undergraduate degrees in business fields including accounting, management, marketing, entrepreneurship, economics, finance, real estate, decision sciences and management information systems.
 The Barton School of Business also offers one of the nation’s best graduate programs that allows students to pursue their MBA or EMBA.

 Our accreditation through AACSB International puts us among the top 12 percent of all U.S. business schools and we’re ranked among the top 290 business schools in the nation by the Princeton Review.